-J. Yuan & Associates New York has a clear mission of helping art collectors and enthusiasts to discover and own art that aligns with their identities, values, and goals.
+J. Yuan & Associates New York has a clear mission of helping art collectors and enthusiasts to discover and acquire artworks that align with their identities, values, and goals.

-We specialize in Western art of postwar-present, Chinese contemporary, and art created with digital and cutting edge technologies.
+We specialize in Western art (post-war to present), Contemporary Chinese Art, and art created with digital and cutting-edge technologies.

 We assist collectors in discovering new art, conducting research, planning exhibitions, managing acquisitions, sales, commissions, and building collections.